Part A: MinMax Search and Alpha-Beta Pruning (10 points) [Must be handed in individually]

 public Move move(Graph G); // perform min-max on G and find the best move for blue

-(This would be the same as the chooseMove method in the lecture code.)
+(This would be the same as the chooseMove

-class Move {
+The class Move

 We have provided a class RandomPlayer which simply chooses an available move randomly.
 After you create your Graph class, you should run the game with this player just to make sure everything is working properly with the graph class.
 After that, you should develop your own Player, based on an evaluation function and min-max search.